InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/sample_use_cases.md

         }
   ```

-- You can create two-way data synchronization between Bloomberg LaunchPad components and Finsemble components.
-For example:
-  - A user has multiple charts and other components in Finsemble linked on the same channel.
-    Additionally, the user has multiple charts and other components in their LaunchPad environment.
+### Link Finsemble components with Bloomberg panels
-    If the user changes their symbol/ticker context in either Finsemble or LaunchPad, the linked components in both environments will update accordingly.
+An end user can link Finsemble components and LaunchPads together.
+If the end user changes their symbol/ticker context in either Finsemble or LaunchPad, the linked components in both environments will update accordingly.
 This cuts down on data duplication between applications and environments.

     ```C#
         // Updates context when Finsemble sends new context